 The Wall Street Journal featured Beck Reed Riden LLP’s noncompete agreement experience.
 In 2016, the White House issued a report entitled, “Non-Compete Agreements: Analysis of the Usage, Potential Issues, and State Responses,” relying in part on Beck Reed Riden LLP’s research and analysis, including its 50 State Noncompete Survey.

 Russell Beck’s work in this area is well recognized, and includes:

-- Over twenty four years of working on trade secret, noncompete, and unfair competition matters
+- Over thirty years of experience working on trade secret, noncompete, and unfair competition matters

 - Assisting the Obama White House as part of a small working group to develop President Obama’s Noncompete Call to Action

-- Authoring the book Negotiating, Drafting, and Enforcing Noncompetition Agreements and Related Restrictive Covenants (5th ed., MCLE, Inc. 2015), used by other lawyers to help them with their noncompete matters
+- Authoring the book Negotiating, Drafting, and Enforcing Noncompetition Agreements and Related Restrictive Covenants (6th ed., MCLE, Inc. 2021), used by other lawyers to help them with their noncompete matters

 - Drafting and advising on legislation for the Massachusetts Legislature to define, codify, and improve noncompetition law